 SysML Parametric models support the engineering analysis of critical system parameters, including the evaluation of key metrics such as performance, reliability and other physical characteristics.
-These models combine requirements models with system design models, by capturing executable constraints based on complex mathematical relationships.
+These models combine Requirement models with system design models, by capturing executable constraints based on complex mathematical relationships, which can be defined and calculated using the integrated facilities of Math Simulation tools such as MATLAB Simulink, OpenModelica and Octave, under the SysML Extension for Physical Interaction and Signal Flow Simulation (SysPhS) standard.
+The Mathematical Simulation tools are discussed in the Mathematical Simulations chapter.

 Parametric diagrams are specialized Internal Block diagrams that help you, the modeler, to combine behavior and structure models with engineering analysis models such as performance, reliability, and mass property models.

-SysML Parametric diagrams are dependant on Block definitions being created in the model.
+SysML Parametric diagrams are dependent on Block definitions being created in the model.
 The parametric definitions apply equations as constraints on the properties of these Blocks.
 The equations have parameters that are bound to the properties of the system.
-Parametric diagrams use Constraint Blocks to define these constraints.
-These can be derived from the Block Definition or Internal Block Definition model.
+Parametric diagrams use ConstraintBlocks to define these constraints.
+These can be derived from the Block Definition or Internal Block model.